StephenCleary/blog-stephencleary-dotcom/blog/_posts/2010-04-30-dynamically-binding-to-static-class.md

 One can use the [DynamicObject](http://msdn.microsoft.com/en-us/library/system.dynamic.dynamicobject.aspx?WT.mc_id=DT-MVP-5000058) class to redirect instance member access to static member access.
 This approach was first explored in David Ebbo's blog post ["Using C# dynamic to call static members"](https://web.archive.org/web/20100125023227/http://blogs.msdn.com/davidebb/archive/2009/10/23/using-c-dynamic-to-call-static-members.aspx).
 However, this approach brings with it its own limitation.

 The general concept is to implement a DynamicObject type that uses reflection to access static members.
 This makes sense since _dynamic_ may be seen as a more user-friendly type of reflection (of course, this simple interpretation ignores a lot of other DLR benefits).
 Unfortunately, DynamicObject does not support the concept of ref/out parameters, even though they are fully supported by _dynamic_.
 There is a work-around for this: wrapping ref or out parameters, adding a layer of indirection.
-The RefOutArg class was invented for this purpose ([official source](http://nitokitchensink.codeplex.com/SourceControl/changeset/view/51391#1073961)):
+The RefOutArg class was invented for this purpose:

 {% highlight csharp %}